WizBangCrash/HueBobLightd/README.md

 ## Installation
 - Requires Python3 and PIP to be installed
-- Requires an authorised Hue Bridge username
+- Requires an authorised hue Bridge username
 - A python _wheel_ package can be found in the release directory
   - Install using "pip3 install HueBobLightd"
-  - *OR* clone the respository and do do you own thing
+  - *OR* clone the respository and do do your own thing

 ### Installation on Synology DSM
 The hueboblightd server can be installed an run from a Synology DSM.